llm-d-incubation/inferno-autoscaler/docs/user-guide/crd-reference.md

-VariantAutoscalingStatus represents the current status of autoscaling for a variant, including aggregate load metrics, current allocations per variant, desired optimized allocations, and actuation status.
+VariantAutoscalingStatus represents the current status of autoscaling for this specific variant.
+Since each VariantAutoscaling CR represents a single variant, status contains singular allocation fields rather than arrays.